pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :data:`@aggregate` decorator
 --------------------------------

-Just for fun, as an alternative to using the :class:`~eventsourcing.domain.Aggregate` class, the library's :func:`~eventsourcing.domain.aggregate` function can been used to decorate the ``Order`` class to declare the class as an event sourced aggregate.
+Just for fun, the library's :func:`~eventsourcing.domain.aggregate` function can be used to declare event sourced aggregate classes.
 This is equivalent to inheriting from the library's :class:`~eventsourcing.domain.Aggregate` class.
 The created event name can be defined using the ``created_event_name`` argument of the decorator.
 However, it is recommended to inherit from the :class:`~eventsourcing.domain.Aggregate` class rather than using the ``@aggregate`` decorator so that full the :class:`~eventsourcing.domain.Aggregate` class definition will be visible to your IDE.

 .. code:: python